 - Subaru touch up Jars and Applicators for your rock chips and small scratches.

-At ERA we have a quality first policy, and this means that we do not sell touch up paint pens.
+At ERA Paints we have a quality first policy, and this means that we do not sell touch up paint pens.
 They do not provide the same degree of quality that we like to offer our customers.
-Whether you need touch paint for your Spark Silver Metallic Forester or Carribean Green Metallic Legacy, the touch up pen does not lay the metallic flakes correctly.
+Whether you need touch paint for your Spark Silver Metallic Forester or Caribbean Green Metallic Legacy, the touch up pen does not lay the metallic flakes correctly.
 They do not provide an ideal color match.

 Subaru spray paint is essential for larger projects, and this includes significant scratches and big chips.
 If a large panel of your Venetian Red Pearl Subaru Outback is damaged, you will need multiple spray cans to complete the job in one sitting.